scala/docs.scala-lang/_overviews/scala3-book/ca-multiversal-equality.md

 If `y` gets compared to other values of type `T`, the program will still typecheck, since values of all types can be compared with each other.
 But it will probably give unexpected results and fail at runtime.

 A type-safe programming language can do better, and multiversal equality is an opt-in way to make universal equality safer.
-It uses the binary type class `Eql` to indicate that values of two given types can be compared with each other.
+It uses the binary type class `CanEqual` to indicate that values of two given types can be compared with each other.

 ## Allowing the comparison of class instances